Mark Burnett

 In 1995, Burnett developed his first production company, Mark Burnett Productions, which focused on reality television.
 In 2009, he founded Lightworkers Media with Roma Downey, which focuses on Christian media.
 He served as president of United Artists Media Group from 2014 to 2018, and chairman of MGM Worldwide Television Group from 2018 to 2022.

 Burnett has received numerous awards including 10 Primetime Emmy Awards and a Hollywood Walk of Fame Star.

-In 2024, President Donald Trump appointed Burnett as the United States Special Envoy to the United Kingdom.
+In December 2024, President-elect Donald Trump announced he would appoint Burnett as the United States Special Envoy to the United Kingdom.

 Early life

 James Mark Burnett was born on in London, England.
 He is the only son of Archie Burnett and Jean Nicol Burnett (née Scott).
 Both originally from Glasgow, Burnett's parents moved to Dagenham where Archie was employed as a Ford Motor factory worker and boxing coach, while Jean worked at a battery compound.
 Burnett's father is Roman Catholic while his mother was Presbyterian.
-His mother passed away in 1993.
+His mother died in 1993.

 Burnett grew up in boroughs of East London and attended an Anglican parochial primary school.
 He undertook secondary schooling at The Warren School and later enrolled at Redbridge Technical College in Ilford.
 In 1978, he dropped out before finishing his degree to enlist in the British Army.
 Burnett volunteered for the 3rd Battalion, Parachute Regiment for five years, serving in Northern Ireland and the Falkland Islands.